DocHatty/Vulpes-Celare/README.md

 - Production-ready for unsupervised de-identification
 - Validated on real clinical data (yet)

-The 98.4% sensitivity on synthetic data means ~1.6% of PHI may slip through.
+The 98.4% sensitivity on synthetic data means approximately 1.6% of PHI may slip through.
 For many use cases, that requires human spot-checking or a double-pass workflow.

 ---